How brown is thy meatball?

 On to the sauce:

-In the same pan, melt some more butter and gently cook the onion until pale brown.
-This will take some time, upwards of 5 minutes.
+In the same pan, melt the tablespoon of butter and gently cook the onion until pale brown.
+This will take some time, upwards of 10 minutes.
 Add the flour and stir thoroughly.
 Cook another minute.
 Turn up the heat, add the wine and stir furiously to scrape up the fond stuck to the bottom of the pan.
 Add the stock, while stirring.
 Keep stirring and cook for about a minute, bubbling.
 Add the cream and stir to blend.
 Lower the heat to a simmer.

 Now return the meatballs - which will be sitting in a bloody pool of juice - to the pan, into the sauce, along with that juice.
 Cover and cook gently for about 10 minutes.
 Halfway through, add the lemon juice.